AndrewMagerman/wizard-book-study/presentations/kick_off_slides.md

 - simpler constructs introduced before lists: words and sentences
 - some skipping (order of chapters changed)
 - Chapter 5 ignored

 ---

+## Our repo

+- all code in book and lectures, translated in racket (.rkt)
+- please tell me if I've missed anything

+---